dymaczew/fs20icam/LabGuides/Exercise6/README.md

-# Exercise 6 Exploring Kubernetes Resources and Dashboards
+# Exploring Kubernetes Resources and Dashboards

 [Go back to the Table of Contents](../../README.md)